 Rides

-To help Sunday ride planning and leader allocation please let us know you plan to attend on the events posted weekly on Spond, an app to organise activities and share information, open the link to join.
+To help ride planning and leader allocation please let us know you plan to attend on the events posted weekly on Spond, an app to organise activities and share information, if you are new to the club open the link to join.

 (or send an email to Ride Captain )